Because This Is My First Life

 Because This Is My First Life (Korean: 이번 생은 처음이라) is a 2017 South Korean television series starring Lee Min-ki and Jung So-min that explores different points of view on careers, relationships, marriage, and love.
-The series marks Lee Min-ki's first small screen lead role since 2007.
-It aired from October 9 to November 28, 2017 on tvN's Mondays and Tuesdays at 21:30 (KST) time slot.
+The series marks Lee Min-ki's first small-screen lead role since 2007.
+It aired on tvN from October 9 to November 28, 2017, every Monday and Tuesday at 21:30 (KST).

 Synopsis

-IT employee and socially awkward Nam Se-hee (Lee Min-ki) marries broke, homeless writer Yoon Ji-ho (Jung So-min) by signing a contract of two years.
-Both parties agree to the terms and conditions of being just landlord and tenant.
-They plan to share their home based on common goals and values, safe from mutual attraction.
-Things do not go as planned when the housemates fall prey to their personal trauma, social expectations, and familial interventions.
+Socially awkward IT employee Nam Se-hee (Lee Min-ki) and broke homeless writer Yoon Ji-ho (Jung So-min) agree to a marriage of convenience by signing a contract of two years, wherein they agree to the terms and conditions of only being landlord and tenant, sharing their home based on common goals and values.
+Things do not go as planned when the housemates' pact of platonic cohabitation is interfered with by their trauma, social expectations, and familial interventions.

-The series also follows the lives of Se-hee and Ji-ho's friends and their different perspectives on love and marriage.